-The catfish fishing was good this week.
-They are in 22 to 24 feet of water around old baited trees.
-Punch bait was at the top of their menu.
+The Catfish are located in 28 to 30 foot water, around old trees.
+Punch bait was on the top of their menu.
 Make sure you bait the trees.

-On our equipment list this week was our Ranger Z520c powered by a Mercury 250 Pro XS from Nichols Marine in Longview, Duckett rods, Lew’s reels, Stren line, Eagle Claw hooks, Buddy’s Custom Baits from here at Lake Fork, Bubba’s Bait crappie jigs, Zoom soft plastic’s and Strike King hard baits.
+On our equipment list, this week is our Ranger Z520c powered by a Mercury 250 Pro XS, Duckett rods, ABU Garcia reels, Stren line, Bubba’s Bait Crappie jigs, Zoom soft plastics and Strike King Hard baits.

 The major tournament time of the year is almost here at Lake Fork.
 I have a few openings for guided Bass trips to help you get ready for the Big bass Splash and Berkley Tournaments.
 Give us a call at (903) 413-6919 or E-mail us at email@example.com.
 Have a safe fishing week and stay hydrated.